 Carnation Badger the Flying Bull, whose official pedigree name was Carnation Badger Aero Lone Star, was, indeed, a star.
 For several months, Carnation Milk Products Company had been promoting him as the focal point of a celebration to mark the groundbreaking of its first Texas milk condensary.
-The new plant was being constructed at a cost estimated between $300,000 and $500,000.
+The new plant was being constructed at an estimated cost of $300,000 to $500,000.

-The national corporation had a message.
+The national corporation was sending a loud and clearn message.
 It wanted the country to know it had chosen Schulenburg, Texas, as the site of its first southern U.S. plant from among several other strong contenders.